 Why it Matters

-- Alabama’s three-year infant mortality rate of 7.2 is one of the lowest on record.
+- Alabama’s three-year infant mortality rate of 7.6, an increase from previous years.

 The total infant deaths before reaching 1 year and mortality rates for each year are as follows: